rtts/debian/README.md

 Preseed](https://wiki.debian.org/DebianInstaller/Preseed) to this
 repository which will make all this happen automatically.

-> **Note**
->
-> Even when you have configured a WiFi connection during the
-> installation, the resulting system will not have WiFi.
-This is a bug
-> in the Debian installer.
-To work around it, switch to a VT during
-> the installation (`Ctrl-Alt-F2`), activate the console and copy the
-> network configuration to the target system with the following
-> command:
->
->     # cp /etc/network/interfaces /target/etc/network/interfaces
->
-> It should contain something like the following:
->
->     allow-hotplug wlp3s0
->     iface wlp3s0 inet dhcp
->         wpa-ssid <YOUR_SSID>
->         wpa-psk  <YOUR_PASSWORD>

 At the end of the installation you'll see this:

 ![Tasksel](https://raw.githubusercontent.com/rtts/debian/main/doc/tasksel.png)